evrytrainingbatch01/Evry_Banking_Managemnet_System_Dev/README.md

 4) Database entity diagrams are drawn.
 5) Tables are created and SQL scripts are pushed to Git.
 6) Controller, Service, model and integiration components are implemented.
-7) Angular code implementation is in progress.
+7) Home page and Registration pages are created in Angular.